xpe/crc-store/README.md

 ## Correctness

-As of 2024-10-07, fuzz testing has surfaced no new crashes despite exploring more than _220 million_ inputs.
-In this project, each input is a sequence of operations in the `CrcStore` API, including: `new`, `seek`, `read`, and `write`.
+As of 2024-10-08, fuzz testing has surfaced no new crashes despite exploring more than _30 million_ inputs.
+In this project, each input is a sequence of operations in the `CrcStore` API, including: `new`, `seek`, `read`, `write`, and `validate`.

 Of course, a lack of crashes is not proof of correctness.
 However, when combined with other testing strategies, this is reassuring.